 Lisa Oliver brings over 30 years of financial services experience to her role as President and CEO of The Cooperative Bank of Cape Cod.
 The 5th President in the Bank’s 98-year history, she’s the first woman to assume the role.

-Throughout her time at KeyBank, Oliver led the bank’s extensive philanthropic initiatives and remains a passionate advocate for volunteerism.
-She is deeply entrenched in the Cape’s philanthropic community.
-Among her notable accomplishments since joining The Coop was the establishment of The Cooperative Bank of Cape Cod Foundation Trust in 2018.
+A passionate advocate for volunteerism, Oliver is deeply entrenched in the Cape’s philanthropic community.
+Among her notable accomplishments since joining The Coop is the establishment of The Cooperative Bank of Cape Cod Foundation Trust, launched in 2018.
 “The Coop Foundation” will significantly expand the bank’s philanthropic reach, awarding grants to 501(c)(3) organizations that meet the fundamental needs and challenges of people in the communities the bank serves.